Amalfi Coast Weather in November

 If you book yourself into a hotel in Sorrento then you’ll still have the entire city at your disposal — very little shuts here.
 That’s because this is where the locals go to eat, drink, and shop, and it’s a great place to base yourself if you want to be immersed in the local culture.
 See how can you get from Naples to Sorrento.

 Light traffic makes heading to Amalfi Town and Ravello so much easier

 The beauty of the off-season is that the roads are so much quieter.
-If you decide to get around by car or bus then you can do it so much easier than in those hectic peak summer months.
+If you decide to get around by car or bus then you can do it so much easier than in those hectic peak summer months, especially since the new number plate system isn’t in effect.
 Going to Amalfi Town to gaze in wonder at the cathedral or heading up to the cliff top gardens in Ravello are two great ways to get out and about for an afternoon.
 Perfect if you want to work up an appetite so you can fill up at the restaurants close to Sorrento’s famous square.

 Head to Naples on a rainy day

 Naples is the home of Neapolitan pizza, and it’s a city unlike any other.
 You can get there in little over an hour if you catch the train from Sorrento — another reason you might want to base yourself there — and the tickets are always reasonably priced.
 It rarely rains, but when it does why not get away from the Coast and see the cathedrals that make Naples famous?
 Check how can you get from Naples to Positano

 There’s more to do in Amalfi Town than you might think